layoutd/live-by-bula/README.md

 ## 📅 Changelog

+### 1.9.12
+- Fix error when no active games are found.

 ### 1.9.11
 - Order final placements and divisions dropdown by `ordering` field.
 - Show a placeholder if the final placement is not available.